Special Education Needs & Disabilities (SEND) Information

 They provide information on a number of things, including:

 Click on the links below to view information for each of these areas:

 This is our guide for parents/carers relating to special educational needs and disabilities information for 2018-19.

 The NCEA Duke’s School SEND Information Report has been written to explain how we can meet the special educational needs of young people and their families, and takes into account the following documents:

-Other policies, including Accessibility Statement, are available on the NCEA Trust website.
+Other policies are available on the NCEA Trust website.
 Please click here to visit.

 This is described as the Local Offer.

 Mrs Jill Collin is SENDCo for Duke’s Secondary School and is responsible for the special educational needs of mainstream learners in the school.
 Mrs Collin can be can be contacted on 01670 816111 (Ext 303).
 If you would like to arrange a meeting, please telephone for an appointment.

 SEND enquiries and support can also be directed to the following contacts: